 </a>

-Any link on the page can trigger opening the search overlay as well as applying whatever filters you desire.
+Any link on the page can trigger opening the search overlay and applying whatever filters you desire.
 The link needs a few special attributes to work:

 - Set the class for the